 The Kingston Black apple is perhaps the most esteemed of all English cider varietals.
 This single varietal dry cider has earthy notes, soft tannins and a rustic complexity that’s reminiscent of old world ciders.
-Limited availability each summer.
+Limited availability each year.

 We utilize crabapple trees in the orchards to help in pollination of fruit every spring.
 The red fleshed Dolgo Crabapple lends itself to this wildly tart cider that’s rich in color and aroma with subtle tannins.
-Limited availability each summer.
+Limited availability each year.

 This sour cider is wild skin contact fermented apples with peaches, honey and orange zest.
 Brettanomyces and Lactobacillus from the wild yeast on our fruit lends a funk forward, tangy and sour characteristic.
 Pairs well with cheese, the funkier the better!
 Limited small batch availability.